dtischler95/peptideTransformer/show_leakage_findings.md

-## This Notebook is used to show the effect of the leakage of the datasets on the performance of the model
+## Here i try to document my results

+- While reproducing the results of PeptideBERT i found some interesting data leakage in the dataset

 ### Train run for PeptideBERT on original Algorithm but with my data_leakage_viewer
 - This Function searches for leaked data in the train, val and test datasets